MALLINGER LAB AT UF

 Our Research

 A majority of Angiosperm plant species depend on animal pollinators for pollination and reproductive success, including many of our crops.
 Numerous factors influence pollination success including plant pollination requirements, pollinator populations, and abiotic factors that affect both the plants and pollinators.
-Our research in pollination ecology focuses on better understanding the factors that mediate plant-pollinator interactions, structure pollinator communities, and determine plant pollination rates.
+Our research focuses on better understanding the factors that mediate plant-pollinator interactions, structure pollinator communities, and determine plant pollination success.
 Projects in our lab include, 1.
 Enhancing our understanding of pollinator ecology, behavior, and life history with a focus on native, wild bees, 2.
 Investigating the effects of disturbances and conservation efforts on pollinator communities, 3.
 Elucidating floral traits that drive pollinator attraction and pollination services, and 4.
 Determining pollination requirements, degrees of pollen limitation, and dependence on animal pollinators across different crop and wild plant species.
 Below are some of our ongoing research projects.

 Picture